-Media Trends in the Nordic Countries 2-2018 (PDF) reports on a number of media surveys, research results, media policy issues, etc., in the Nordic countries.
-Below are some examples of the content in this new issue.
+Media Trends in the Nordic Countries 1-2017 reports on a number of media surveys, research results, media policy issues, etc., in the Nordic countries.
+Below are some examples of the content in the April edition.

 The growth of online TV is shown in Nordicom’s compilation of Nordic TV data, as well as in the first results from our Swedish media use survey (the Media Barometer).

 The Nordics again top the EU index of the most digitalized countries.
 At the same time, Eurostat data on Internet use show that among the youth, the EU average is now on par with that of the Nordic countries, though there are still large differences between the older age groups.

 In the media policy field, there have been suggestions for the future financing of public service media, proposals to support news production in commercial media, and proposals for financial measures to ensure media diversity and qualitative journalism as tools for democracy.
 The Norwegian Commission for Media Pluralism especially calls for politicians to speed up their media policy work.